OpenSpace/OpenSpace-Docs/profiles/default/index.md

 :::::

 :::::{grid-item}
-Once you’re outside the 30,000 galaxies in Tully, you’ll notice that it forms a cube.
+Once you're outside the 30,000 galaxies in Tully, you'll notice that it forms a cube.
 The universe, of course, is not cube shaped.
 This squared-off boundary ensures that these data remain consistent.
-In other words, including galaxies beyond this area would selectively include the brighter galaxies, but not the dim ones represented in the data you see.
+In other words, including galaxies beyond this area would selectively include the brighter galaxies, but not the dimmer ones represented in Tully's data.
 These data would no longer be representative of the structure of the universe.
+This pertains to the {term}`completeness` of these data.

-You may also notice a cleft in the middle of the dataset.
-This is what we call the zone of obscuration❉.
-It delineates an absence of galaxies, but it is an observational phenomenon.
-We cannot see the galaxies that exist in these areas because that band of light in the night sky—the Milky Way—blocks our view of the galaxies beyond.
+You may also notice a cleft in the middle of the data set as you orbit around these data.
+This is what astronomers call the _zone of avoidance_, though we prefer to call it the _zone of obscuration_.
+Regardless of what we call it, it is an observational effect whereby the band of light in the night sky---the Milky Way---blocks our view of what lies beyond.
+We cannot see the galaxies that surely exist in these areas because we exist within the Milky Way Galaxy and when we look  toward its disk, what lies beyond is obscured from our view.
 :::::
 ::::::